Our policies

 Safety & Health Policy

-We will comply with all legal and regulatory requirements to continually improve our occupational safety and health management system.
+We comply with all legal and regulatory requirements, continually looking to enhance our occupational safety and health management system.
 We will provide a secure work environment through eliminating hazards and ensuring that all occupational safety and health risks are assessed and effectively managed, using proportionate risk-based principles, through a prioritised approach within the framework of our Management System.

 Everyone working on behalf of the company has a responsibility for the safety and health of themselves and others who might be affected by their actions.
 We will always consult with our people and our trade unions to encourage participation across our supply chain, with overall accountability for safety and health recognised as a prime responsibility for all those who manage and supervise people.